-(each a "Review Period") to take into account the different Rates of Return applying in each Review Period and, unless specified in this section 4.10(g) relevant references to the "previous calendar year", "preceding calendar year", "calendar year" and items referable to, or matters to be determined on, an annual basis in the Undertaking will be interpreted accordingly;
+(each a "Review Period") to take into account the different Rates of Return and average remaining mine lives applying in

-- (ii) ARTC will submit to the ACCC documentation in accordance with requirements of section 4.10 and Schedule G in respect of the 2016 calendar year and each Review Period as applicable; - (iii) the ACCC will make a determination under sections 4.10(d) and 4.10(e) in respect of the: - (A) Initial 2016 Period based on the Rate of Return specified in section 4.8(a); and - (B) Extension Period the revised Rate of Return and average remaining mine life approved by the ACCC under a new access undertaking for the Hunter Valley Rail Network commencing operation on 1 January 2017; - (iv) for the purpose of section 4.10(f), the TUT Audit will continue to be done on a full calendar year basis for the 2016 calendar year; and - (v) in applying section 4.9(b)(vi) in reconciling the Constrained Coal Customer Accounts, ARTC may do so on an aggregate basis for both Review Periods. - (h) Sections 4.9 and 4.10 and Schedule G and such other sections of the Undertaking as required to give effect to section 4.10(g) survive termination of this Undertaking or expiry of the Term and to avoid doubt, include any obligations to perform any actions on a date after the expiry of this Undertaking.
+- each Review Period and, unless specified in this section 4.10(g) relevant references to the "previous calendar year", "preceding calendar year", "calendar year" and items referable to, or matters to be determined on, an annual basis in the Undertaking will be interpreted accordingly; - (ii) ARTC will submit to the ACCC documentation in accordance with requirements of section 4.10 and Schedule G in respect of the 2016 calendar year and each Review Period as applicable; - (iii) the ACCC will make a determination under sections 4.10(d) and 4.10(e) in respect of the: - (A) Initial 2016 Period based on the Rate of Return specified in section 4.8(a); and - (B) Extension Period the revised Rate of Return and average remaining mine life approved by the ACCC under a new access undertaking for the Hunter Valley Rail Network commencing operation on 1 January 2017: - (iv) for the purpose of section 4.10(f), the TUT Audit will continue to be done on a full calendar year basis for the 2016 calendar year; and - (v) in applying section 4.9(b)(vi) in reconciling the Constrained Coal Customer Accounts, ARTC may do so on an aggregate basis for both Review Periods. - (h) Sections 4.9 and 4.10 and Schedule G and such other sections of the Undertaking as required to give effect to section 4.10(g) survive termination of this Undertaking or expiry of the Term and to avoid doubt, include any obligations to perform any actions on a date after the expiry of this Undertaking. - (xiv)(i) Without limitation to section 4.10(h), ARTC will ensure that any new access undertaking for the Network which it submits to replace this Undertaking is consistent with, and gives effect to, the transitional arrangements contemplated by section 4.10(g).